 Comfortable and suitable for any age, to be chosen in the more actual and juvenile samples.
 To be worn in your free time.

 Also known as Caban, the Peacoat it’s the so called sailor’s heavy coat.
 Worn since the beginning of the Seventeenth century by sailors from the North of Europe, North America, realized in a blue heavy fabric.
 The traditional line demands: a double-breasted line with six big buttons; large reverses to be fastened with a chin-strap; vertical pockets to warm your hands; length to hips.

-A short men’s coat so fascinating and so casual, not suitable for versatile looks like going to the office and free time.
+A short men’s overcoat so fascinating and so casual, not suitable for versatile looks like going to the office and free time.

-Therefore, a well-formed and important coat, designed for someone that loves a more formal elegance suitable for all business contexts.
+Therefore, a well-formed and important overcoat, designed for someone that loves a more formal elegance suitable for all business contexts.

 A garment with a character, designed by Belgian sailors using the heavy woollen fabric made in Duffel, place near Anvers, and for his convenience also chosen by the English Navy.
-It’s called Montgomery, after the English General Bernard Law Montgomery, the hero of El Alamein, who didn’t miss any occasions to wear it, transforming it into a timeless tradition.
+Duffel coat is also known as Montgomery, after the English General Bernard Law Montgomery, the hero of El Alamein, who didn’t miss any occasions to wear it, transforming it into a timeless tradition.
 Hood, yoke with stitched fold, frog fastening, two big pockets applied and stitched; the lining, often made of tartan; the wide and comfortable line; length to half thigh.

 A coat with a strong casual mark, loved by the young for his comfort and length and because of its sporty characterization due to the hood.